 U.S. Wheat Associates (USW) develops export markets by demonstrating the reliability, choice, and value of U.S. wheat in over 100 countries.
 Our organization is funded by U.S. wheat producer checkoff dollars managed by 19 state wheat commissions and through cost-share funding provided by USDA’s Foreign Agricultural Service.

-National Grain And Feed Association, founded in 1896, is a broad-based, non-profit trade association that represents and provides services for grain, feed and related commercial businesses.
+The National Grain And Feed Association (NGFA), founded in 1896, is a broad-based, non-profit trade association that represents and provides services for grain, feed, and related commercial businesses.
 Its activities focus on enhancing the growth and economic performance of U.S. agriculture.
-NGFA member firms onsist of more than 1,000 companies comprising about 6,000 facilities, handle more than 70 percent of all U.S. grains and oilseeds utilized in domestic and export markets, encompass all sectors of the industry and represent a balance of small and large companies, including both privately owned and cooperative firms.
+NGFA member firms consist of more than 1,000 companies comprising about 6,000 facilities, handle more than 70 percent of all U.S. grains and oilseeds utilized in domestic and export markets, encompass all sectors of the industry, and represent a balance of small and large companies, including both privately owned and cooperative firms.